Allen-Synthesis/EuroPi/software/contrib/consequencer.md

 Consequencer can perform 3 different actions when a control voltage input is received at the analogue input.
 The current running mode is shown on the bottom right of the screen (e.g. M1, M2, M3) Cycle through the modes by long-pressing and releasing button 2.
-Tbe following modes are available:
+The following modes are available:

 - Mode 1: Control voltage adjusts randomness of the gate patterns sent to outputs 1 - 3
 - Mode 2: Control voltage selects the gate pattern